What is a Lead Local Flood Authority (LLFA)?

 July 2021

-The way that LLFAs work varies depending on location and the numbers of staff and in house skills, but broadly they must (at minimum)
+The way that LLFAs work varies depending on location and the number of staff and in-house skills, but broadly they must (at minimum)

 • Maintain a public register of flood risk management assets

-• Undertake a coordinated approach to management of surface water, ground water and ordinary watercourses
+• Undertake a coordinated approach to the management of surface water, groundwater and ordinary watercourses

 • Investigate and record flood incidents